tanpv/awesome-blockchain/README.md

 # Blockchain

-* full code in python to demo working of blockchain.
+* full course with code in python to demo working of blockchain.